1. Home

 When the well-known dna-testing company FamilyTreeDNA launched its autosomal DNA test (they call it Family Finder) in 2010, genetic genealogy took off big time.

 Before long, the genealogy mega-database provider Ancestry jumped into the dna market.
-The company describes itself as the world's largest consumer DNA network, with more than 22 million people having tested by mid-2022.
+The company describes itself as the world's largest consumer DNA network, with the test results of more than 25 million people in its database by April 2024.

 Each person tested receives an 'ethnicity estimate' ie they learn what percentage of Irish, Scandinavian or Native American (etc) heritage might be in their blood.